Victims who quit grooming gang inquiry panel ‘may return if Phillips resigns’

 It comes after two candidates withdrew from the running to chair the inquiry and follows the Prime Minister’s defence of Ms Phillips and Baroness Louise Casey as “the right people” to take the national inquiry forward.

+A spokesperson for Home Secretary Shabana Mahmood said Ms Phillips has her “full support”, while Deputy Prime Minister David Lammy acknowledged “setbacks” in setting up the inquiry.

-In a letter to Home Secretary Shabana Mahmood, the four women said that Ms Phillips had labelled some of their claims “untrue” and that they had provided evidence to the contrary.
+In a letter to Ms Mahmood, the four women said that Ms Phillips had labelled some of their claims “untrue” and that they had provided evidence to the contrary.

 One of them, Ellie-Ann Reynolds, said the final turning point for her was “the push to change the remit, to widen it in ways that downplay the racial and religious motivations behind our abuse”.